ssjkhan/GA-project-3/README.md

 ## Project Take-Aways

 - React was a tricky beast!
 Integrating the React frontend and Node/Express backend and using the Artsy API proved to be a large and time-consuming task.
 We were forced to reimagine our application throughout the week in order to meet project requirements while also producing a fun and sensical application for our users!
 This project required a ton of communication, collaboration, flexibility, and creativity.
 - Building out React applications seems like it would be a bit easier by building in order of user flow.
-Building in piecemeal ended up giving us lots code for really cool features... that we did not end up using.
+Building in piecemeal ended up giving us lots of code for really cool features... that we did not end up using.
 Learning moment!!

 ## Project Link

 [Click Here!](link)

 ## Other Links